-Congrats to 2020 RHP Mason Kottmeyer on his commitment to Michigan State University!
+Congrats to 2021 RHP Kyle Walter on his commitment to the University of Louisville.

 Originally from Channahon, Illinois, Doug attended Joliet Catholic Academy and the perennial powerhouse Manatee Community College in Bradenton, Florida.
 A power hitting third baseman/ hard throwing right handed pitcher, he was drafted and signed by the Minnesota Twins where he was converted to a full-time pitcher and later played for the Arizona Diamondbacks, Sioux City Explorers, and Schaumburg Flyers.
 In all, Doug played for 10 years of professional baseball and was a two-time All-Star (1996-1997).

 While still playing, Doug started conducting private pitching and hitting lessons in 1994 while he was still a player and used many of his experiences to help players of Line Drives in Shorewood, IL.
 Doug soon met and befriended former Major League Pitcher and pitching coach, Tom House who has been dubbed "The Father of modern-day pitching mechanics."
 This friendship resulted in him becoming a certified instructor for the National Pitching Association in San Diego, CA and a member of the NPA coaching staff.